JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 In this case, you know that something went wrong between stage `triphones + LDA + MLLT` and stage `triphones + LDA + MLLT + SAT`, because all previous models were doing just fine.
 We don’t have to worry about trying to debug those previous models, because errors are propagated only from the most recent model.
 In the example shown above, you don’t have to waste time looking at your `monophones` or vanilla `triphones` (i.e. delta+delta triphones in Kaldi-speak), because they couldn’t have been responsible.

-The `WER`s for your models can be found in the following locations within your experiment directory (i.e. `exp`):
+The `WER` for your models can be found in the following locations within your experiment directory (i.e. `exp`):

 {% highlight bash %}
 exp/mono0a/decode_*/wer_*        <-- monophones